google/WebFundamentals/src/content/en/fundamentals/payments/how-it-works/payment-method-basics.md

-In the following example we declare two payment methods: one that can process Visa, Mastercard, and JCB cards via basic-card; and an Android app called BobPay built to integrate with the Payment Request API, via the URL https://bobpay.xyz/pay.
+In the following example we declare two payment methods: one that can process Visa, Mastercard, and JCB cards via basic-card; and an Android app called BobPay built to integrate with the Payment Request API via the URL https://bobpay.xyz/pay.

 ```javascript